OfflineIMAP/imapfw/README.md

 #### Simple

 imapfw provides nice embedded pre-configured actions.
-It can be used like any other software sharing the same goals.
+It can be used like any other software sharing the same goals of an action.

 #### Fast

+Mainly relying on UIDs greatly helps to be fast.

-imapfw is designed to be fully concurrent.
+Also, imapfw is designed to be fully concurrent.
 It even let the choice of the concurrency backend (multiprocessing or threading, for now).
-To take real advantage of this, implemetation is made asynchronous everywhere.
+To take real advantage of this, implemetation is made asynchronous almost everywhere.

-Mainly relying on UIDs greatly helps to be fast, too.

 #### Good documentation